-The online survey instrument contained a total of 31 overarching questions or question sets and comprised: one set of open-ended respondent demographic/institutional background questions, 18 stand-alone forced choice questions, 11 question sets that each elicited yes/no responses to item lists, and one multiple-response question set.
-Moreover, at multiple points in the survey, 10 open-ended response options were included in support of additional comments.
-It should be noted that the number of questions respondents were actually directed to answer varied due to respondent prior response and structurally built-in skip patterns.
+The online survey instrument contained a total of 44 overarching questions or question sets and comprised: one set of open-ended respondent demographic/institutional background questions, 22 stand-alone forced choice questions, three stand-alone open ended questions, three stand-alone interval-based questions, 13 question sets that elicit yes/no responses to item lists, and two multiple-response question sets.
+Moreover, 14 open-ended response options were incorporated in support of additional comments.
+It should be noted that the number of questions that respondents were actually directed to answer varied based on the respondent's prior response and structurally built-in skip patterns.